Tips for a slushy or lispy "s" sound

 What can you do to help?

-Firstly you have to stop calling it the “s” sound and call it something else instead!
-Because.. as soon as you call it the “s” sound the child will revert back to using the old motor pattern; that slushy sound!
+Firstly, stop calling it the “s” sound and call it something else instead!
+Because.. as soon as you call it the “s” sound the child will revert back to using the old familiar motor pattern; that slushy sound!

 Once we’ve practiced multiple repetitions of “t”, I’ll talk about stretching that last “t” sound out, making it a little bit longer.
 I’d model how to drag that sound out so we get something like this “t t t t t t t t ttssssss”.